 Constance Frey, LM

-As a midwife, Constance honors the authority of each woman over her body, her care and the health of her child.
+As a midwife, Constance honors the authority of each person over their body, their care and the health of their child.
 Being both competent and compassionate are her core values.
 She’s a strong woman who listens well and offers gentle and loving support as well as frank and open communication.